noudess/docs-main/Lua-Parser.md

 The Lua Parser is a quest parser for EQEmu that uses the Lua embedded programming language.

 We use Lua 5.1 so the [Lua 5.1 Manual](http://www.lua.org/manual/5.1/manual.html) applies.
-Section 2 is a bit of a dense read but may be of particular interest to those just getting started with Lua.
+Section 2 is a bit of a dense read but may be of particular Integererest to those just getting started with Lua.

 ## Table of Contents
 * [Init Scripts](#init-scripts)